MATOT9/framelab/docs/user-guide/concepts-and-limits.md

 # Concepts and Limits

-Use this page to establish the engineering model behind the app before working tab by tab.
+Use this page to establish the model behind the app before working tab by tab.

 FrameLab is a TIFF-centric calibration and exploratory analysis tool.
 It turns image collections into comparable per-image metrics, then lets analysis plugins reorganize those metrics against acquisition variables such as exposure or iris position.
 It is intentionally useful for practical engineering studies, but it is not a substitute for a full radiometric calibration pipeline.